shuttle-hq/shuttle/runtime/README.md

 # How to run

 ## The easy way
-Both the legacy and next examples can be run using the local client:
+Both the alpha and next examples can be run using the local client:

 ``` bash
 cd path/to/example